 Maybe substitute this with a Hebo Sporting Goods "wiggly" GoldStar Hoochie squid.
 Also, try adding some scent and or bait.

-I know a guy who was very successful bobber fishing for tidewater Winter Steelhead with a rubber worm (nothing else) using a fly rod...
+I know a guy who was very successful bobber fishing for tidewater Winter Steelhead with a rubber worm (with nothing else, possibly a scented steelhead rubber worm) using a fly rod...

 on the Wilson River around 101 bridge.